9erson/bytebles/Videos/Pizza Calculator/Outline.md

 					- Bill breakdown
 				- Sub-total
 					- We use f strings.
-					- Don't need to convert floats or ints to string.
+					- Don't need to convert floats or ints to string - required for string concatenation.
 				- GST
 					- We can round the totals with the f string.
 					- This means - format this float accurate to 2 decimal places